Royal College of Physicians accredits hospital

 Simon Whalley, consultant physician and gastroenterologist at our trust said “Receiving accreditation from JAG is a great endorsement for the high quality of services provided by the Endoscopy Unit at West Suffolk Hospital.

 “This provides confidence to patients at our hospital that they are receiving a high quality of care by a well organised service that achieves high levels of performance, patient safety and best practice.
-Despite the challenges presented by the pandemic, endoscopy services at the hospital continued to deliver urgent endoscopy to those in greatest need.”
+Despite the challenges presented by the pandemic, endoscopy services at the hospital continued to deliver urgent endoscopy to those in the greatest need.”

 Trust chief executive Steve Dunn added: “This is fantastic news for the very hard working team in Endoscopy as well as for our patients who will continue to receive brilliant support from talented professionals.
 The accreditation from JAG goes to show how talented and caring the individuals and team are.”